awsdocs/aws-iot-docs/developerguide/iot-repub-rule.md

 **Rule action**
 Each rule action in a rule acts on the data that results from the rule's query statement\.
 AWS IoT supports [many rule actions](iot-rule-actions.md)\.
 In this tutorial, however, you'll concentrate on the [Republish](republish-rule-action.md) rule action, which publishes the result of the query statement as an MQTT message with a specific topic\.

-## Create an AWS IoT rule to republish an MQTT message<a name="iot-repub-rule-define"></a>
+## Step 1: Create an AWS IoT rule to republish an MQTT message<a name="iot-repub-rule-define"></a>

 The AWS IoT rule that you'll create in this tutorial subscribes to the `device/device_id/data` MQTT topics where *device\_id* is the ID of the device that sent the message\.
 These topics are described by a [topic filter](topics.md#topicfilters) as `device/+/data`, where the `+` is a wildcard character that matches any string between the two forward slash characters\.

-When the rule receives a message from a matching topic, it takes out the `device_id` and `temperature` values and republishes them as a new MQTT message with the `device/data/temp` topic\.
+When the rule receives a message from a matching topic, it republishes the `device_id` and `temperature` values as a new MQTT message with the `device/data/temp` topic\.

 For example, the payload of an MQTT message with the `device/22/data` topic looks like this: